 Meditation: A great habit to start during the coronavirus lockdown

 Mindfulness is often described as part of a healthy overall approach to life.
 And it is!
 Meditation has been proven to help strengthen various aspects of our health and to improve our ability to cope with stress.
-The problem is that it’s hard to squeeze in time for meditation in the midst of our usual busy lives.
+The problem is that it’s hard to squeeze in time for meditation in the midst of students’ usual busy lives.

 The news is stressing me out!
 Can meditation help?